 Honest to god, if you just removed all the custom map changes, except for those made to add parkour areas and detail, and made computers scale with mission intensity, and NOT RNG where you can find 4 "master" level only computers in the 2nd mission alone, this mod would be 4x as good.
 I'm not even joking.

 Some computers ARE predetermined, according the author, but the overwhelming majority aren't, and the randomization rates make no sense relative to player progression.
 Predetermine every computer, or you're just being lazy in terms of design.
 My first playthrough had almost all computers at mid-game need master, and almost all the computers at end game need advanced.
 That's just ******, but it's only made possible by the dev's laziness.

-Spoiler alert: The code in this mod isn't exactly stellar.
-I've seen innumerable instances of the code checking booleans like
+Spoiler alert: The code in this mod (except the stolen stuff from Human Renovation, Shifter, Biomod, and Smoke39) isn't exactly stellar.
+I've seen about 169 instances of the code checking booleans like:

 if (bExampleBoolean == true)